Getting comfortable with selling cyber is not only good for business, but also protects your agency from potential E&O exposure.

 When we talk about the need for cyber insurance, there are two things that both independent agents and their clients should know: Cybercrime in 2022 is a multibillion-dollar business, and 43% of all cyber attacks are directed at small businesses.

-Now that I have your attention, it’s time to make a practice of communicating that same sense of urgency to your customers while taking steps to strengthen your agency’s cybersecurity defenses.
+Now that we have your attention, it’s time to make a practice of communicating that same sense of urgency to your customers while taking steps to strengthen your agency’s cybersecurity defenses.

 There are a variety of reasons why agents often don’t make a point of selling cyber coverage to their clients.